Do Foundational Audio Encoders Understand Music Structure?: Foundational Audio Encoder

-\textbf{Tokenization (Codec).} \textit{EnCodec}~\cite{AE_EnCodec}\footnote{\url{https://github.com/facebookresearch/encodec}} and \textit{DAC}~\cite{AE_DAC}\footnote{\url{https://github.com/descriptinc/descript-audio-codec}} are CNN-based codecs capable of compressing input at high compression rates.
+\textit{EnCodec}~\cite{AE_EnCodec} and \textit{DAC}~\cite{AE_DAC} are CNN-based codecs capable of compressing input at high compression rates.
 The former can compress a 24-kHz and 48-kHz signal to under 24 kbps, while the latter can compress a 44.1-kHz signal to 8 kbps.
 The EnCodec 48-kHz model was trained on music data, while the others were trained on various audio data.
-While both models operate at very high frame rates, the training data length is very short (under one second), suggesting long-term context is likely unavailable.
-Both are used as a metric for FAD~\cite{review_fad}.
+Both models operate at very high frame rates, which can be observed in the visualized features in Fig. \ref{fig:fig1_FAE_feature}.
+The training data length is very short (under one second), suggesting long-term context is likely unavailable.
+Both models are used as a metric for FAD~\cite{review_fad}.